+Figure 19 Example of Object Creation and Deletion.

 Information Reporting Interface

 Periodic and event-triggered reporting about Resource values from the LWM2M Client to the LWM2M Server is achieved through CoAP Observation [OBSERVE].
 This simple mechanism allows the LWM2M Server to send an Observe GET request for an Object Instance, which results in asynchronous notifications whenever that Object Instance changes (periodically or as a result of an event).
-The minimum and maximum period of notifications can be controlled by including the minimum (pmin) and/or maximum (pmax) period for notifications to be sent in seconds.
 The LWM2M Server can cancel Observe operation by sending CoAP GET without Observe option.
 Cancel Observation works as the same as Read operation in CoAP transport layer binding.
+The LWM2M Server may set the Observe attributes of a Resource to affect the behavior its notifications using the Write Attributes Operation (see Section Error!
+Reference source not found.).